 This is an updated recipe that was first posted in 2018.

-I do have a soft spot for this kind of dessert, either a crisp like this Rhubarb Crisp with Apples and Crunchy Oatmeal Topping or a crumble like my favorite Apple Crumble, a pudding with custard, like this Baked Rhubarb Custard or a fruit casserole like this Kirschmichel – Cherry Casserole.
+I do have a soft spot for rhubarb desserts, either a crisp like today’s rhubarb apple crisp, a crumble like my favorite Apple Rhubarb Crumble, or a pudding with custard like this Baked Rhubarb Custard.

 What is the difference between a crisp and a crumble?

 They are very similar, crumble being a name used mainly in the UK.

 However, there is a slight difference between the two: a crisp is usually made with oatmeal/ rolled oats, while a crumble is a streusel-like topping made with flour (all-purpose or whole-wheat), sugar (white or brown), and butter.